makeruniverse/docs/docs/metrics/metrics.md

 ## SMART Goals

-Our SMART goals are focused on engaging students creating a unique hands-on-learning experience.
+Our SMART goals are focused on engaging students in creating a unique hands-on-learning experience.

 ### Goal#1: Maker Projects